michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    No they aren't.
+    No they aren’t.
 The same number looks different in different languages – or more accurately, in different locales.
     - English: `80,763.00`
       - the thousands separator is a comma
       - the decimal separator is a period
     - German, Czech etc.: `80.763,00`, sometimes also `80 763,00`
       - the thousands separator is a period or a (non-breaking) space
       - the decimal separator is a comma
-    - In Switzerland (regardless of which language): `80'763.00`
+    - In Switzerland (regardless of which language): `80’763.00`
       - the thousands separator is an apostrophe
       - the decimal separator is a period